HYAA Mission Statement

 If you are interested in volunteering to coach for an HYAA sport, please indicate this on your child’s registration form under ‘volunteer choice’.
 In order to coach or assistant coach for HYAA, you must complete our background check process and complete a one time Rutgers Safety Course.
 All fees are covered by the organization.

-Background checks must be completed every two years.
-All coaches and assistant coaches who haven’t completed a background check form within 2 years must fill out the form and email a completed copy along with a copy of their driver’s license to the HYAA Office(email@example.com).
+Background checks must be completed every three years.
+All coaches and assistant coaches who haven’t completed a background check form within 3 years must fill out the form and email a completed copy along with a copy of their driver’s license to the HYAA Office(firstname.lastname@example.org).
 Information is kept private and confidential.

 Be sure to read HYAA Background Check Policy for more details.